 Ironically, John Palmer’s nickname, “Goldfinger,” came from the smelting of gold from a crime he “knew nothing about,” the great Brink’s-Mat heist of 1983 in London.
 Given his background, who of sound mind would believe he processed the gold innocently?
 Yet, he walked.

 He smirked his way through many of the accusations that came his way, all his life.

-Ironically, Bernie Madoff in the U.S., who had stolen from far fewer people, rots in prison serving a sentence of 150 years.
+Ironically, Bernie Madoff in the U.S., who had stolen from far fewer people, rotted in prison serving a sentence of 150 years.
 Palmer lived in luxury on his estate in his 60’s, the oh-so-comfortable retiree.
 His victims would like to know why he luxuriates, on their money.